cphellipematos/Avatar/README.md

 - At this point, can be finded each business rule.
 If a post can be done, or not.
 If a get is able go to the next steps.

 #### REPOSITORY
 - This is more than a DAL.
-At this step we can find CROSS CUTTING information as IoC with Simple Injector or a MAPPING Fluent API, also we have a REPOSITORY PATTERN.
+At this step we can find CROSS CUTTING information as IoC with Simple Injector or a MAPPING Fluent API, also we have a REPOSITORY PATTERN and Unit of Work (UoW).

 As Object Relational Mapping (ORM) is going to be used DAPPER and EnityFramework Core.